-Prime brokerage is the provision of brokerage products and services to an unregulated fund.
-Prime brokerage is a portal to a suite of products and services offered by a prime brokerage such as custody, reporting, securities lending, cash lending, leverage and pricing.
-Some prime brokers provide capital introduction, start-up services, credit intermediation, risk management, straight-through processing, futures and options clearing, research, initial public offerings and contacts for difference and swaps.
-Most unregulated funds will only appoint one firm as its prime broker to undertake all or some of the above activities for it.
-Some unregulated funds may, however, not have a prime broker.
+Prime brokerage is the provision of brokerage products and services to a fund.
+Prime brokerage is a portal to a suite of products and services offered by a prime broker such as custody, reporting, securities lending, cash lending and pricing (i.e. valuation services).
+Some prime brokers provide capital introduction, start-up services, credit intermediation, straight-through processing, futures and options clearing, research, contracts for difference and credit default swaps.
+Some funds may appoint more than one prime broker.
+The precise relationships will depend on the products and circumstances.
+However, it is important to recognise that although a prime broker takes equitable title to assets, where an executing broker is giving-up to a prime broker the credit risk to the executing broker is with the prime broker and the AML risk to the executing broker will be with the fund, investment manager etc.